JohnLCaron/rlauxe/README.md

 5. **Create MVRs**: the auditors enter the results of the manual audits (as Manual Vote Records, MVRs) into the system.
 6. **Run the audit**: For each contest, using the MVRs, the software calculates if the risk limit is satisfied.
 7. **Decide on Next Round**: for each contest not satisfied, the auditors decide whether to continue to another round, or call for a hand recount.

+(Is there an "audit round committment" ? )

 **5. Verification**